|

 TeleFragged have thrown up their preview of Xbox DOOM 3, here's a snippet:

 "The Xbox has 64MB of system memory, which is more than any of the other consoles, but that's abysmally low from a PC gaming standpoint.
 It's a wonder to me, then, that they managed to stuff so much of the original game into the system memory at once.
 Levels aren't broken into tiny little pieces, the textures still looked sufficient, and just about all of the layered sound atmosphere made it into the game."
+The preview really doesn't feature any new info, but it's still a worthwhile read, so make sure to check it out.

 << Previous 1 2 3 Next >>